ssuryanarayanan/Qi-Docs/docs/Qi_Streams_API.rst

 **Parameters**

 ``string namespaceId``
-  The namespace identifier for the request ``streamId``
+  The namespace identifier for the request.
+``streamId``
-  Identifier of the stream to delete
+  The identifier of the stream to delete.

   **Optional parameters**

   None

 **Returns**
-  An QiStream
+  A QiStream

 Security
   Allowed by administrator accounts